AirTrunk raises $450m: Singapore hyperscale data center on the cards

 With more than 60 megawatts of IT load, the data center will be specifically designed for hyperscale cloud, content, and enterprise customers.

-“We are immensely proud to be the first Australian operator to build a hyperscale data centre in Singapore,” says AirTrunk founder and CEO Robin Khuda.
+“We are immensely proud to be the first Australian operator to build a hyperscale data center in Singapore,” says AirTrunk founder and CEO Robin Khuda.

-“Throughout the financing process, we received strong interest from global financial institutions in recognition of AirTrunk’s proven hyperscale model backed by long-term customer commitments.
-This additional SG$450 million financing provides us with a strong balance sheet to pursue further growth and become the preeminent hyperscale data centre operator in the region.”
+“Throughout the financing process, we received strong interest from global financial institutions in recognition of AirTrunk's proven hyperscale model backed by long-term customer commitments.
+This additional SG$450 million financing provides us with a strong balance sheet to pursue further growth and become the preeminent hyperscale data center operator in the region.

 The data center will be carrier-neutral, serviced by multiple fibre paths.
 It will also include a dedicated high-voltage substation that will provide reliable and cost-effective power solutions for customers.